Current working hours:

-Since December 2020, we are now open, Monday, Wednesday and Friday from 3-5 pm!
+We are currently open, Monday, Wednesday and Friday from 3-5 pm in the Workshop space.
 We are also teaching daily online from 4-6pm.
 We are continually monitoring the situation with COVID-19 in Serbia and amending measures for the safety of our staff, volunteers, and students as needed.

 The population of refugees in Belgrade, Serbia has a unique set of needs: education, recreation and integration in an extended